-Same Purpose, Use, and Location (for transit projects/activities) refers to the replacement or upgrading of a structure or facility, where the objective and application remain unchanged, and there is no substantial change in location.
-For the purposes of the Transit Project table:
+Same Purpose, Use, and Location means the replacement or upgrading of a structure or facility, where the objective and application remain unchanged, and there is no substantial change in location.

 Purpose and Use refer to the overall intended result/objective of the project, and the specific operational utilization of the corridor.